CodeYourFuture/CYF-Workshops/git-day-1/README.md

 In this workshop, you'll learn how to create a commit on your local machine.
-At the same time, you'll start to develop an understanding for how Git works.
+At the same time, you'll start to develop an understanding of how Git works.

 ## Recap activity